Deep hypothermic circulatory arrest: Cooling techniques

 Since the benefits of hypothermia were discovered there have been numerous methods used to cool the body to desired temperatures.
 Hippocrates used snow and ice to surface cool wounded patients to prevent excessive bleeding.
 This method would fall under conventional cooling techniques, in which cold saline and crushed ice are used to induce a state of hypothermia to the patient.
 These techniques are inexpensive but lack the precision needed to maintain target temperatures and require careful monitoring.
-It has been proven to help prevent undesirable rewarming of the brain during DCHA.
+It has been proven to help prevent undesirable rewarming of the brain during DHCA.
 Hospitals and emergency medical services commonly use surface cooling systems that circulate cold air or water around blankets or pads.
 Advantages of this method are accuracy of cooling due to auto-regulating temperature control, feedback probes, applicable in non-hospital settings, and non-complexity of use.
 Drawbacks to surface cooling systems is skin irritation, shivering and rate of cooling.
 Intravascular cooling systems regulate temperature from inside veins such as the femoral, sub-clavian, or internal jugular to reduce adverse effects that external cooling methods cause.
 This method is unparalleled in achieving and maintaining the target temperature desired.
 The use of continuous renal replacement therapy (CRRT) has proven effective in the induction of hypothermia as an intravascular cooling system.